Think your food peccadilloes are weird? Well, you're not alone. Meet members of our staff who are also particular about their food.

 Emma H.: I've always strongly disliked bananas.
 I know, who doesn't eat bananas?
 It's everything about them, the taste, the texture, how they turn brown and spotted.
 My parents never experienced any issues feeding me the foods kids typically avoid: broccoli, Brussel sprouts, mushrooms.
 But bananas, oh don't even try.
 A few years ago my aunt baked a banana cake and didn't tell me it was banana in an attempt to trick me into liking bananas.
 Not even the delicious maple frosting could mask the banana funk within the cake.
 I spit it out when my aunt wasn't looking and quickly begged my sister to please eat my cake.
 She happily obliged, but still said I owed her one.
 Lol.

-Kati P.: I think I had a texture problem as a child.
+Kati P., opens a new window: I think I had a texture problem as a child.
 If a food was too tough, too chewy, too strong-smelling (like fish) or too crunchy, I didn't want to eat it.
 What helped me get over my aversions was to cook in the kitchen with my mom.
 Then I'd see everything that she did and see everything that went into my meals, and then I'd add things I liked.
 I love cooking, and now my mom calls me for help on her recipes!
 I still don't like seafood (smell and texture), cottage cheese and yogurt because of its texture (unless something like granola or fruit is mixed in).

 What helped me get over some of my pickiness was my last job would provide catered meals if you had to work past 8 pm.
 So it forced me to either eat whatever was provided or go hungry.
 Also I had a roommate a few years ago that liked cooking and sharing.
 I didn't want to disrupt the awesomeness of getting home-cooked meals when I got home from work, so I'd eat whatever was shared, even if I didn't like it.